Katagimodoshi

 Katagimodoshi (カタギモドシ) is a Japanese manga series written and illustrated by Kiyoto Shitara.
 It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from July 2022 to December 2023, with its chapters collected in five tankōbon volumes.

+Plot

+Set in the world of organized crime, Katagimodoshi centers on Kusakabe Tōru, a former member of the criminal underworld who attempts to leave behind his violent past and return to the life of an ordinary person.

+Although Tōru seeks a peaceful existence away from crime, circumstances surrounding his former connections force him back into conflicts involving rival groups and dangerous figures from the underworld.
+As he becomes entangled in these struggles, he must confront the consequences of his previous actions and the people connected to his past.

+While trying to protect his new life, Tōru faces the difficulty of separating himself from the world he once belonged to.
+His encounters with other criminals and former allies challenge his desire to become a different person and test whether he can truly escape his past.

+The conflicts surrounding Tōru reveal the harsh realities of the criminal world and the struggles of those attempting to change their fate.

 Publication

 Written and illustrated by Kiyoto Shitara, Katagimodoshi was serialized in Shueisha's seinen manga magazine Weekly Young Jump from July 7, 2022, (Note: It started in the magazine's 32nd issue of 2022, which was released on July 7.) to December 21, 2023.
 (Note: It finished in the magazine's combined 3-4th issue of 2024, which was released on December 21, 2023.)
 Shueisha collected its chapters in five tankōbon volumes, published from November 17, 2022, to January 18, 2024.